 How should your students respond to cyberbullying?
 We do not recommend responding directly to cyberbullies.
 Instead, we offer a few steps that you can take to ensure that bullies are held responsible.

-The Attorney General's Office supports parents and teachers in their efforts to teach kids how to use technology safely.
-Specifically, our Internet Safety Specialists provide age-appropriate presentations for students as well as presentations for parents, educators and student service providers in schools throughout Illinois.
+The Attorney General's Office supports parents and teachers in their efforts to educate students regarding safe technology use.
+Our Internet Safety Specialists provide age-appropriate presentations for students, as well as for parents, educators and youth service providers throughout Illinois.

 To contact an Internet Safety Specialist, please call 1-888-414-7678 or email